Gtpimenta/Gtpimenta/README.md

 ##

-- 🌱 I’m currently studying Data Science and Analytics at ESALQ/USP
+- 🌱 I’m currently studying Data Science and Analytics at ESALQ/USP;
-- 👯 I’m looking to collaborate on machine learning projects
+- 👯 I’m looking to collaborate on machine learning projects;
-- 🤔 I’m looking for an opportunity to work as a data scientist
+- 🤔 I’m looking for an opportunity to work as a data scientist;
+- ⚡ Fun fact: Python may be my favorite language, but I prefer R for statistical analysis.

 ##
 <h3> Languages and Tools </h3>